zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/azure_blob_storage.md

 on how to configure an Azure Blob Storage container.

-With the URI to your Azure Blob Storage container known, registering an Azure Artifact Store can be as simple as:
+With the URI to your Azure Blob Storage container known, registering an Azure Artifact Store can be done as follows:

 ```shell
 # Register the Azure artifact store